Is it Ockham or Occam?

 However, the principle is not a commandment and is not meant to take precedence over sound logic.

-The concept was invoked by philosophers and scientists before Ockham, including Aristotle and Maimonides as well as many after him, such as Isaac Newton.
+The concept was invoked by philosophers and scientists before Ockham, including Aristotle and Maimonides, as well as many who followed him, such as Isaac Newton.
 However, Ockham referred to it and applied it so frequently that the principle was eventually named after him, centuries after his death.

 Beyond philosophy and religion, Occam’s razor has been applied in science as a heuristic for model development, as well as in other areas of life and business that involve problem-solving and the selection of a single solution from multiple, equally plausible hypotheses.